cyolosecurity/bdd-meetup/README.md

 Behavior-Driven Development (BDD) is an agile software development process that encourages collaboration between developers, testers, and non-technical or business participants in a software project.

-For more information, you can check the official BDD documentation:
+For more information, you can check this BDD documentation:

 - [Cucumber Docs: BDD Overview](https://cucumber.io/docs/bdd/)